SobanImran22/SobanImran22/README.md

 - 👋 Hi, I’m @SobanImran22.
 - 👀 I’m interested in Full Stack Web Development.
-- 🌱 I’m currently Full Stack Web Development With AI Developmaent.
+- 🌱 I’m currently studying Web Development with AI
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 03297950161.
-- 📫 You Can Also Contact Me Through chohansoban22@gmail.com
+- 📫 You Can Also Contact Me Through info@muhammadsoban.xyz

 <!---